The VIP bus operated by Thit Sar Do, geared up from the Yangoon bus station for 13 hours overnight ride to Nyaung Shwe, the gateway to Inle Lake.

 10 small cheroot sticks costs 1,000 Kyats (US $1.20).

-We then buzzed from the cheroot factory in Nam Pan village to our last stop Ywama Village located on the western side of the Lake.
+We then buzzed from the cheroot factory in Nam Pan village to our last stop on the western part of the Lake, Ywama Village.

 The village is home to monasteries, shrines and some craftsmen who engage in weaving and wood carving.
 There are many “floating gardens” where farmers plant tomatoes on floating mats of vegetation anchored in place with bamboo poles.